lsst-dm/dmtn-028/index.rst

 accessed separately.
 This would particularly alleviate the increased network traffic for each additional consumer reading a stream.
 Another potentially possible alternative could be to separate the postage stamps into their own Kafka topic.
-If not all primary consumers are required or expected to read postage stamp cutouts and pass them to downstream users, this could decrease the total network traffic, since not all consumers would pull from the larger stream of stamps.
+If not all primary consumers are required or expected to read postage stamp cutouts and pass them to downstream users, this could decrease the total network traffic.
+Not all consumers would need to pull from the larger stream of stamps.
 A downstream filter could then unite alerts of interest with corresponding stamps.
 The feasibility of this option for combining streams still needs to be further investigated.